+One semester, two hours.
 MU 401 Music Program Administration

 An emphasis on the administration of a church/school music program.
-This course includes the basics of preparation and production of a program or play, organizing special music, overview or PA system operation, and the development of the church/school music program.
+This course includes the basics of preparation and production of a program or play, organizing special music, overview of PA system operation, and the development of the church/school music program.